 Cartoon from Harper's Weekly depicts how opiates were used in the 1800s to help babies cope with teething.

-1900-1959 State laws passed (1907-1913) calling for mandatory sterilization of "defectives": the mentally ill, the developmentally disabled, and "alcoholics and addicts 1914 The Harrison Narcotics Tax Act The first federal "narcotics farm" (U.S. Public Health Prison Hospital) [1935] The book, Alcoholics Anonymous, is published [1939] (Note: Medications for SUD and MH were not utilized at this time) AMA first defines alcoholism as an illness.
+State laws passed (1907-1913) calling for mandatory sterilization of "defectives": the mentally ill, the developmentally disabled, and "alcoholics and addicts

+1914 The Harrison Narcotics Tax Act

+The first federal "narcotics farm" (U.S. Public Health Prison Hospital) [1935]

+The book, Alcoholics Anonymous, is published [1939] (Note: Medications for SUD and MH were not utilized at this time)

+AMA first defines alcoholism as an illness.
 Recognizes "alcoholics" as legitimate patients.
-Hospitals urged to consider admissions [1956] American Hospital Association passes resolution to prevent discrimination [1957]
+Hospitals urged to consider admissions [1956]

+American Hospital Association passes resolution to prevent discrimination [1957]

+met by passing the hat at mostings.
+In small comare held in private homes.
+A small office in downtown New York acts merely as a clearinghouse for nformation.
+There is no name on the door and mail a received anonymously through Box 658, Church Street Annex post office.
+The only income, which is money received from the sale of a book describing the work, is handled by The Alcoholic Foundation, a board composed of three alcoholics and four nongroups include a heavy element of manual workers. a the Cleveland Athletic Club I had luncheon with men, an insurance man, a buyer, a burtender, a ordinates the work of nine neighborhood groups Cleveland, with more than 450 members, is the biggest of the A. A. centers.
+The next largest are located in Chicago, Akron, Philadelphia, Los Angeles, Washington and New York.
+All told, there are groups in about fifty cities and towns.

 The end-and the beginning.
-A. A.'s will not help a drank unless he admits Name has licked him as thoseaghly as the man in this scene.
+A. A.'s will not help a drunk unless he admits liquer has licked him as thoroughly as the man in this scene.

 Delogging.
-Called to a hospital hedside, H. H.'s will come any time of the day or night, because they help themselves by helping a dipsomania. alcoholies out of his way to get other prominent men interested.
-Recievable's split was a small one, in deference to the insistence of the originators that the movement be kept on a voluntary, nonpaid basis.
-There are no salaried ucgaminers, no dues, no officers and no central control.
-Locally, the rests of assembly halks are net by passing the hat at moselings.
-In small communities no collections are taken, as the gatherings are held in private homes.
-A small office in downtown.
-New York acta morely as a clearinghouse for information.
-There is no tame on the door and mail is received anonymously through Box 608, Church Street Annes post office.
-The only income, which is money received from the sale of a book describing the work, is handled by The Alcoholic Foundation, a board composed of three alcoholics and four non- In Akrow, as in other manufacturing centers, the groupi include a heavy element of manual workers, in the Cleveland Athletic Chub I had huncheon with five lawyers, an accountant, an engineer, three salesmen, an insurance man, a buyyer, a bartender, a chain-store manager, a manager of an independent store and a manufacturer's representative.
-They were members of a central committee which coordinates the work of nine neighborhood groups.
-Cleveland, with more than 450 members, is the bigest of the A. A center.
-The next largest are hocated in Chicago, Akron, Philadelphia, Los Angeles, Washington and New York.
-All told, there are groups in about fity cities and tones.
-Self-Insurance Against Demon Rum DISCUSSING their work, the A. A.'s spoke of heir drunk-rescuing as "insurance" for themselves.
+Called to a hospital bedside, H. R.'s will come any time of the day or night, because they help themselves by helping a dipsom

+Self-Insurance Against Demon Rum

+DISCUSSING their work, the A. A.'s spoke of heir drunk-rescuing as "insurance" for themselves.
 Experience within the group has shown, they said, that once a recovered drinker slows up in this work he is likely to go back to drinking, himself.
-There is, they agreed, no such thing as an exalcoholic.
-If one is an alcoholic - that is, a person who is unable to drink normally one remains an alcoholic until he dies, just as a diabetic remains a diabetic.
+There is, they agreed, no such thing as an exalcoholie.
+If one is an alcoholie that is, a person alcoholic until he dies, just as a diabetic remains a diabetic.
 The best he can hope for is to become an arrested case, with drunk-saving as his insulin.
 At least, the A. A.'s say so, and medical opinion tends to support them.
 All but a few said that they had lost all desire for alcohol.
-Most serve liquor in their homes when friends drop in and they still go to hars with companions who drink.
-The A. A.'s tipple on One-hundred-per-cent effectiveness with non- In Chicago twenty-five doctors work hand in
+Most serve liquor in their homes when friends drop in and they still go to bars with companions who drink.
+The A. A.'s tipple on

-1960s
+One-hundred-per-cent effectiveness with non- In Chicago twenty-five doctors work hand in

-Two federal Appeals Court decision support the disease concept [1966] The American Medical Association passes resolution identifying alcoholism as a "complex disease that merits the serious concern of all members of the health professions" [1967] President Johnson address' nation..."The alcoholic suffers from a disease which will yield eventually to scientific research and adequate treatment."
-[1968] Insurance industry begins to reimburse treatment, which lead to expansion in private and hospitalbased inpatient programs [1964-1975] Silos
+Two federal Appeals Court decision support the disease concept [1966]

+The American Medical Association passes resolution identifying alcoholism as a "complex disease that merits the serious concern of all members of the health professions" [1967]

-1970s
+President Johnson address' nation..."The alcoholic suffers from a disease which will yield eventually to scientific research and adequate treatment."
+[1968]

+Insurance industry begins to reimburse treatment, which lead to expansion in private and hospital-based inpatient programs [1964-1975]

+Silos

-Congress passes the "Comprehensive Alcohol Abuse and Alcoholism Prevention Treatment and Rehabilitation Act [1970] Legislation establishes the National Institute on Alcohol Abuse and Alcoholism (NIAAA) [1970] Methadone is approved by FDA for detoxification [1970] FDA approves Narcan (1971).
+Congress passes the "Comprehensive Alcohol Abuse and Alcoholism Prevention Treatment and Rehabilitation Act [1970]

+Legislation establishes the National Institute on Alcohol Abuse and Alcoholism (NIAAA) [1970]

+Methadone is approved by FDA for detoxification [1970]

+FDA approves Narcan (1971).